- Vitamin A (100% as beta-carotene)

 Organic Blueberry (Berry) Canada

-Blueberries are one of the most popular superfoods and a power-packed antioxidant.
+Blueberries are one of the most popular superfoods, packed with antioxidants and rich in vitamin C, vitamin K, and manganese.
 Not just a delicious summer treat, blueberries contain a type of flavonoid known as anthocyanins, which are responsible for its deep blue hue and contribute to the fruit’s numerous health benefits.

 - Contains various phytonutrients that function as powerful antioxidants to help protect against free radical damage and ward off certain cancers